Site icon Our Breathing Planet

 Southern Elephant Seal Distribution, Habitat, and Ecology

 In point of fact, it possesses a circumpolar distribution.
-It’s principally found on subantarctic islands.
-These include such locations as Prince Edward Island and the Falkland Islands.
+It’s principally found on numerous subantarctic islands.
+These include such remote locations as Prince Edward Island and the Falkland Islands.
 In other parts of its range, this includes Macquarie Island and the Auckland Islands.

-When swimming, however, most specimens frequently spend much of their time within a specifc depth range.
-These average examples swim and hunt at depths that range from 1,300 – 3,300 ft (400 – 1,000 m).
+When swimming, however, most examples of this wonder frequently spend much of their time within a specifc depth range.
+These average specimens both swim and hunt at depths that range from 1,300 – 3,300 ft (400 – 1,000 m).
 Exceptional one’s though, dive as deep as 7,835 ft (2,388 m).

 Species Sharing Its Range